Know the building

 Deal-killing violations

-Open HPD Class C violations, DOB stop-work orders, and tax liens transfer to the buyer at closing.
+Open HPD Class C violations, DOB stop-work orders, and tax liens — you inherit them when you close.

 How It Works